Antelope Club: Club history

 On January 3, 2016, a fire broke out in the club basement due to faulty wiring.
 Club Treasurer Evan Shearin was mildly injured when he entered the basement to attempt to combat the fire.
 The club was closed for several weeks of repair and renovation during which members met regularly on the second floor of The Elbow Room, at 605 N Pennsylvania St. The Antelope Club was re-opened on February 10, 2016.

 In January 2017, the Antelope Club was fined $500 by the Indiana Alcohol and Tobacco Commission for illegally serving Yuengling.
-The fine, stemming from a complaint by a disgruntled Club member, was levied just months before Yuengling was legalized in March, 2017.
+The fine, stemming from a complaint by a disgruntled Club member, was levied just months before Yuengling was legalized for sale in Indiana in March, 2017.
 The club released an apology to the ATC, the media, and the public.

-In March 2017 the mounted Jackalope head, that had been a fixture of the Club for decades, was stolen.
+In March 2017 the mounted Jackalope head, that had been a fixture of the club for decades, was stolen.
 A reward totaling $550 was offered by club members, but the head has thus far not been recovered.
 A new Jackalope head was donated by member Sam Goldstein in July 2017.

 In December 2019, club President Ashley Miller was profiled in the Indianapolis Star as the first female club president.

 During the COVID-19 pandemic, the Antelope club closed temporarily, but members held periodic video conferences to socialize and keep in touch during quarantine.